|Suffrage procession in Minneapolis on May 2, 1914

 From the collections of the Minnesota Historical Society

-My Grandma Lillian was raised by her grandmother Thorina Melquist, a Norwegian immigrant whose oldest daughter died of typhoid fever just weeks after she gave birth to my grandmother.
-Thorina weaned her youngest child in order to nurse my grandmother, who had also contracted typhoid but miraculously survived.
-Thorina was a suffragette who participated in demonstrations in Minneapolis for the right to vote for women.
+Thorina was also a suffragist.
+She believed strongly in equal voting rights for women and she often participated in demonstrations advocating for the right to vote for women.
 Women received full suffrage rights in Norway in 1913, so Norwegian immigrant women (along with their Finnish, Swedish and Danish counterparts) played a notable role in the suffrage movement at the local level in Minnesota and other states with large Scandinavian immigrant populations.
+The photo at left shows women from several Scandinavian countries in traditional dress marching against inequality and for universal women’s suffrage on Hennepin Avenue in downtown Minneapolis.

-In some ways, it is surprising to think that less than 100 years ago, women in America could not vote.
-I was a toddler in Louisiana when that state ratified the 19th Amendment in 1970 – 50 years after initially rejecting it.
-And Mississippi didn’t ratify the 19th Amendment until 1984!
 Now the right to participate in government is one that we Americans take for granted – so much so that less than half of the population votes unless it is a Presidential election year.
 In 2008, the voter turnout was 63%, a high water mark that is low in comparison with most countries.
 In U.S. local elections, the voter turnout is even lower.
 Many of the mayors of major U.S. cities are elected with single-digit turnout.
+That’s just shameful.

 |Village meeting about 2004 elections